 Non destructive, low dc-current measurement is required for slow extraction monitoring and transmission control.
-Even for the highest intensities, the dc-current in the transport lines are well below the $\sim \!
-1~\mu A$ detection threshold of a regular dc-transformer.
+Even for the highest intensities, the dc-current in the transport lines are well below the $\sim 1 \ \mu$ A detection threshold of a regular dc-transformer.
 Some years ago we demonstrated the applicability of slow extraction monitoring with several nA resolution by a Cryogenic Current Comparator (CCC) [9].
 The very low magnetic field of the beam is detected with a SQUID connected to dedicated electronics, which requires careful shielding against external fields and high temperature stability to prevent offsets and drifts.
-With an improved version, a resolution of 0.25 nA/ $\sqrt{\rm Hz}$ is achieved [10].
-For FAIR the CCC will be installed behind the synchrotrons and in front of the high current targets.
-Moreover,
+With an improved version, a resolution of $0.25 \ nA/\sqrt{Hz}$ is achieved [10].
+For FAIR the CCC will be installed behind the syn-